 "Your blood pressure is dropping because there's not enough fluid in your bloodstream to bring to the brain," Dr. Factora explains.

-If this happens, he recommends drinking water and avoiding heat or any mentally challenging tasks (like work) until you feel better.
-If your symptoms don't subside or get worse, seek medical care.
+If you have minor symptoms, he recommends drinking water and avoiding heat or any mentally challenging tasks (like work) until you feel better.
+If your symptoms don't subside or get worse, seek medical care immediately, as these symptoms could become life-threatening.

 - The Journal of Physiology: "Ageing Attenuates the Effect of Extracellular Hyperosmolality on Whole‐Body Heat Exchange During Exercise‐Heat Stress"